CumulusNetworks/docs/content/cumulus-linux-512/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice note%}}
 - You cannot upgrade the switch to a new release train.
 For example, you **cannot** use package upgrade to upgrade the switch from 4.x to 5.x.
 - Package upgrade only supports the current version plus two.
-For example, you can upgrade from Cumulus Linux 5.6 to 5.8 with package upgrade only if you installed the 5.6 binary image.
+For example, you can upgrade from Cumulus Linux 5.10.1 to Cumulus Linux 5.12 with package upgrade only if you installed the 5.10.1 binary image.
 - The package upgrade command might restart or stop services as part of the upgrade process.
 - The package upgrade command might disrupt core services by changing core service dependency packages.
 - After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.